 Instructions

-- Heat a large 10-inch nonstick skillet over medium-high heat.
+- Brown Ground Beef.
+Heat a large 10-inch nonstick skillet over medium-high heat.
 When the skillet is well heated, add the ground beef.
 Stir the ground beef with a large spoon, breaking the ground beef up and turning it frequently until the meat is well browned on all sides.
 Drain the meat if needed.1 ¼ Pounds Ground Beef

-- Spread ½ of the enchilada sauce evenly in the bottom of the baking dish.19 Ounces Mild Red Enchilada Sauce
+- Pre-Heat and Prepare.
+While the seasoned ground beef cools, heat the oven to 375°F/190°C and spray a 13x9-inch (3-quart) baking dish with cooking spray.
+Spread ½ of the enchilada sauce evenly in the bottom of the baking dish.19 Ounces Mild Red Enchilada Sauce

-- Bake the enchiladas for 45 to 50 minutes or until hot and bubbly.
+- Bake.
+Bake the enchiladas for 45 to 50 minutes or until hot and bubbly.
 Let them stand for 5 minutes.
 Then, if desired, garnish them with the finely chopped green onions.
 Serve and Enjoy!4 Green Onions

 Video